-PRESIDENT: But, there is nobody else that can do it.
+But, there is nobody else that can do it.
+PRESIDENT:

 Also (pause) let me digress a moment before we get to the (unintelligible) of Mitchell.
-Another indication of the, the problem we've got here, uh, is -which is related to what we talked about last night -is to just to keep a, a posture vis-a-vis the Committee on this.
+Another indication of the, the problem we've got here, uh, is -- which is related to what we talked about last night -- is to just to keep a, a posture vis-a-vis the Committee on this.
 Uh, I just think we are in an impossible position frankly, with regard to White House people not appearing before the Committee.
-Now you've gone over that with stonewall it on those grounds.
+Now you've gone over that with Ziegler and he still thinks we should stonewall it on those grounds.